blcklab/panulat-core/SECURITY.md

 ## Supported Versions

-Panulat currently supports the latest tagged `0.x` release line.
+Panulat currently supports the latest tagged release.

-Security fixes are applied to the latest available release unless noted otherwise.
+Because Panulat is still in early development, users are encouraged to upgrade to the latest available version for security fixes and improvements.

 ## Reporting a Vulnerability

-Please report suspected security vulnerabilities privately.
+Please report suspected security issues privately.

-Do not open a public GitHub issue that includes exploit details, sensitive logs, credentials, or reproduction steps that could put users at risk.
+Do not open a public GitHub issue with exploit details, sensitive logs, credentials, tokens, or reproduction steps that could put users at risk.

-To report a vulnerability, contact the project maintainer directly.
+To report a vulnerability, contact the maintainer directly.

-Please include as much detail as possible:
+Please include:

-* Affected package, such as `blcklab/panulat-core`, `blcklab/panulat`, or `blcklab/panulat-jwt`
+* Affected package, such as `blcklab/panulat-core`, `blcklab/panulat`, `blcklab/panulat-jwt`, or `blcklab/panulat-cli`
 * Affected version or commit
 * Clear reproduction steps
 * Expected and actual behavior
 * Potential impact
-* Suggested mitigation, if known
+* Suggested fix, if known

 ## Production Safety